jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 pip install cyberdrop-dl-patched==VERSION
 ```

+Then you can use the built in tool that allows you to import both your configs and your history DB from a v4 version of Cyberdrop-DL.
+You can use it by selecting "Import V4 Items".

 {% endhint %}

-Built into Cyberdrop-DL is a tool that allows you to import both your configs and your history DB from a v4 version of Cyberdrop-DL.
-You can use it by selecting "Import V4 Items".

 ### Importing previous configs</a>